Tracy walking into Thornbury Castle

 More castles to visit in the UK

-If you would love to stay in a castle in Scotland and/or Wales you will find the perfect fairytale stay below
+If you would love to stay in a castle in Scotland or Wales you will find the perfect stay below.